RuslanChernysh/kryvyi-rih-s5p-coverage-aware-workflow/data/tables/README.md

 ### `ARTICLE4_FINAL_TABLE1_METHOD_METADATA_2019_2024_R01.csv`

-Methodological metadata associated with the final publication workflow.
+Methodological metadata table for the final publication workflow.

-This table records key processing and analysis settings used to document the methodological configuration of the study and support reproducibility of the reported results.
+This file records the principal processing configuration and methodological parameters required to interpret the generated Sentinel-5P products and reported results.

 ---